guyun-z/forclone/README.md

 ========
 edited by github
 edited by github again
-Creating a new branch is quick.
+Creating a new branch is quick and simple